-No matter what time of the year it is, it’s never too late for you to start being intentional and start setting goals for yourself.
-Goal setting and tracking allows you to really take note of your progress while making sure that what you are working on is intentional towards achieving your goals and growing your business.
-Without having goals, it’s going to be difficult to make sure that you’re aligned to your broader vision which can cause you to feel lost.
-This article will take you through how to use the all in one productivity tool called Notion and how a Notion Template can help you to set & start tracking those goals.
+No matter what time of the year it is, it’s never too late for you to start being intentional and start to set and track goals for yourself.
+Setting and tracking goals allow you to really take note of your progress while making sure that what you are working on is intentional toward achieving your goals and growing your business.
+Without having goals, it’s going to be difficult to make sure that you’re aligned with your broader vision which can cause you to feel lost.
+This article will take you through how to use the all-in-one productivity tool called Notion and how a Notion Template can help you to set & start tracking those goals.

 When it comes to setting goals, whether it be in Notion, on paper, or any other tool, it’s important that your goals are something that you can easily quantify and are also actionable as well.
+If you’re not too familiar with this app, check out Notion’s API and its features.
 When it comes to defining your goals here are some things that I recommend you think about to set goals effectively in your life and business.

 On my YouTube Channel, I’ve uploaded a video that takes you through my Goal Tracking Notion template.

-- Start with two tables one for your Goals and one for milestones.
 In the Goals database add two date properties one for Target completion date and the other for the actual completion date.
-In the Milestones database include to number properties one for the current number and the other for the target number.
-Additionally add a formula property that returns true if the current property is equal to or greater than the target property.
+The Milestones database includes two number properties one for the current number and the other for the target number.
+Additionally, add a formula property that returns true if the current property is equal to or greater than the target property.

 Now you can not only quickly plan out your goals and milestones but you also have a quick visual way to see how you’re progressing towards your goals.

-Use database templates.
-Templates can really help you eliminate the guess work when it comes to outlining your goals.
-For example you can create a new goals template in your Goals database that already has some of the headers or other information that you need when it comes to adding a new goal into your workspace.
-You can also set a template as a default so that any new page that gets created you can automatically pre-load that template so that its ready for you to start working in.
+Templates can really help you eliminate the guesswork when it comes to outlining your goals.
+For example, you can create a new goals template in your Goals database that already has some of the headers or other information that you need when it comes to adding a new goal into your workspace.
+You can also set a template as a default so that on any new page that gets created you can automatically pre-load that template so that it’s ready for you to start working in.
 Database templates improve your workflow with speed as well as efficiency.

 If you’re looking for a simple template that will allow you to track your goals easily in Notion, you can grab the exact same template that I use here.
+You can also check other Notion templates in my shop.
 I’d love to learn more about what goals you’re setting this year!
-DM me on Instagram or Twitter so I can hear them
+DM me on Instagram or Twitter so I can hear them.